Kami for iPad

 How to open a Google Classroom assignment with Kami on an iPad

-Google Classroom Assignments can be opened and completed in Kami on an iPad using the following instructions:
+Google Classroom Assignments can be opened and completed in Kami on an iPad using the following this instructions here.

 1. Assigning work on Google Classroom to be opened on an iPad